 Protecting Your Interests & Rights

-As a Huntersville attorney with experience handling postseparation support hearings, mediation, and all types of divorce and family law matters, I can offer valuable help during this challenging time.
+As a Huntersville attorney with experience handling post-separation support hearings, mediation, and all types of divorce and family law matters, I can offer valuable help during this challenging time.
 I know how to build compelling cases for my clients, showing their need for support or even disproving an unnecessary or exaggerated claim for support.
 On either side, I take the time to understand my client’s unique situation and needs so I can work toward an equitable resolution.

-Contact my office today to find out more about postseparation support and how it may impact you.
+Contact my office today to find out more about post-separation support and how it may impact you.

-I am dedicated to protecting your rights and the rights of your family, and I pride myself on creating long-lasting relationships with each of my clients.
+TrustworthinessWe are dedicated to protecting your rights and the rights of your family, and we pride ourselves on creating long-lasting relationships with each of our clients.

-While I have numerous clients, my firm will always treat you as a priority.
+Personalized ApproachWhile we have numerous clients, our firm will always treat you as a priority.
 Family law is personal, and you’re not just a case number.
-I provide the individualized attention you deserve.
+We provide the individualized attention you deserve.

-I am incredibly attentive and will answer you whenever you need me.
+Responsive GuidanceWe are incredibly attentive and will answer you whenever you need us.
 No problem is too small.